- Masks are optional at Redmond UMC.

 While you will be greeted and welcomed, you won’t be put on the spot or publicly embarrassed.
-During the service, you may notice a tear-off slip attached to the bulletin.
+During the service, you may notice a paper slip attached to the bulletin.
 If you'd like more information about the church or if you'd like to connect with the pastor or a ministry, you can fill it out, tear it off, and place it in the offering plate when it is passed at the end of the service.
+You can also fill out the "First Time Visitor" check-in card online if you'd like.
 If you'd rather remain anonymous, that's cool too.

 Communion and the Passing of the Peace: Every church does communion a little bit differently!
 If you happen to join us on a Sunday when we are participating in communion, know that at RUMC, communion is open to all who want to take part in God's love!
 Feel free to file out with the others in your pew toward the center aisle, receive the bread and "wine" (we use grape juice, but that doesn't make it any less sacred!) and consume it as you take the side aisle back to your seat.
 On Sundays when we do communion, we are also invited into a special time of greeting called the "passing of the peace".
 This is a time in our service for us to greet one another and invite peace into one another's lives.
 Many will say "Peace be with you" and offer a hand to shake, but feel free to greet in a way that you feel comfortable.

 Absolutely not!
 However, during each service there is a time to worship God through the giving of tithes and offerings.
 This is an act of worship for our members and friends (those who consider Redmond UMC their church home), allowing them to share in the church's ministry to the community of Redmond and to the world.
 As a guest, please do not feel any pressure or obligation to give.